smar000/jlr2mqtt/README.md

 Currently *all* status values are retrieved from JLR and posted to the mqtt broker (there are a lot of them!), though an attempt is made to categoriese them for the obvious ones.

 Commands sent to the wrapper need to be JSON formatted, and have item `command` with a value set to the name of the API library function being called.
 Function names are exactly as defined in the `jlrpy.py` library.
-A single argument can be included with the key word `arg`. e.g:
+All arguments required by the underlying function *must* be provided as a dict comprising of the parameter name and its value under the parent key "kwargs" (this can be omitted if the function has no arguments).
+The only exception is for the 'pin' parameter required by a number of the functions.
+If this is defined in the config file (see below), then it is not necessary to specify it in the `kwargs` dict.

+Some examples:

 1. To set a departure time, the command would look like:
-    `{"command":"add_departure_timer", "arg": "2019-10-31T15:10"}`
+    `{"command":"add_departure_timer", "kwargs": {"index": 0, "year": 2019, "month": 10, "day": 31", "hour": 15, "minute": 0} }`

+2. To turn the engine on and start the remote climate control:
+    `{"command":"remote_engine_start", "kwargs": {"pin": 1234, "target_value": 42} }`

-2. To refresh the current vehicle status:
+3. To refresh the current vehicle status values:
     `{"command":"get_status"}`

-Note that not all functions are directly supported, i.e. not all functions are pre-processed; they are called as is, along with the
-__single__ argument.
-In these cases, it is up to the user to ensure that the correctly formatted parameter is sent in the single arg (if at all possible).
-Whilst it should be possible to allow for arbitrary number of arguments, my own use case has not needed this, and so I have not spent time on it.

 The code also supports basic Home Assistant/openHAB MQTT discovery functionality, which can be enabled through the corresponding config file parameter (see the sample config file `jlr2mqtt.cfg.sample`).

 Finally, the code is made available here as is, no warranties of any kind whatsoever etc etc. It is currently at a level that suits my needs, and so I am not likely to be spending much further time on it.